codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 | Git contexts          |  Git contexts refer to the permissions to create and manage integrations with Git providers and use them in pipelines.
 Tags are used to control access to teams and execution contexts. <br><br>**Create**: Add integrations to Git providers.<br>**Update**: View and edit Git provider integrations, including editing the tags assigned to them.<br>**Delete**: Delete Git provider integrations.<br>**Use**:<br>Create triggers in pipelines for Git provider<br>Retrieve YAML definitions from a repository<br>Use a Git integration in pipelines, in the `git-clone` step for example, via Execution Context. |
 | Shared configs<br>Secrets<br>YAMLs          |  Shared configuration permissions relate to managing: <br>{::nomarkdown}<ul><li>Environment variables, unencrypted (<b>Shared Configuration</b>), and encrypted for sensitive data such as access tokens (<b>Shared Secret</b>).</li><li>Helm values or other generic information, unencrypted (<b>Shared YAML</b>), and encrypted (<b>Shared Secret YAML</b>).</li></ul>{:/}<br>**Create**: Create unencrypted or encrypted Shared Configuration, Shared Secret, Shared YAML, Shared Secret YAML.<br>**Read**: View unencrypted or encrypted Shared Configuration, Shared Secret, Shared YAML, Shared Secret YAML.<br>**Update**: View and edit unencrypted or encrypted Shared Configuration, Shared Secret, Shared YAML, Shared Secret YAML.<br>**Delete**: Delete unencrypted or encrypted Shared Configuration, Shared Secret, Shared YAML, Shared Secret YAML. |

+### About pipeline permissions by project tags

+Create rules for pipeline entities by project tags instead of pipeline tags.

+This gives you almost unlimited flexibility in enforcing access control for pipelines without compromising security, as you can now define access scopes for pipelines on the basis of the projects that house the pipelines.
+Instead of tagging each pipeline, you tag the project.
+New pipelines in the project inherit those permissions.

+It also reduces the effort and time to create and maintain permissions for teams and entities.
+You can define which teams have no access, partial access (Read and Run), and full access.
+Users without access to a pipeline cannot view or run its builds.

 ### Example 1: Create rule to define access to projects by teams

 This example illustrates how to create a rule that restricts access to projects, and by extension to the pipelines and builds in the same projects, to specific teams.